Kathleen Campbell, MD; John Bucuvalas, MD; Jorge Bezerra, MD; Mike Leonis, MD, PhD

 Pediatric Liver Transplant Program

 The Pediatric Liver Transplant Program continues its’ mission of advancing the care of liver transplant recipients by improving the health care delivery system, providing unparalleled clinical care, and addressing gaps in knowledge through patient-based and basic laboratory research.
 The program remains one of the largest pediatric liver transplant programs in the country, with excellent clinical outcomes at or above the national average.
 Clinical highlights in fiscal year 2011 included the incorporation of advanced practice nurses into the inpatient care delivery team, a successful site survey from the United Network for Organ Sharing (the primary regulatory agency for solid organ transplantation in the United States), and a growing niche area in transplantation for hepatic tumors, fostered in collaboration with the Oncology division.
 In Fall 2010 the Liver Transplant program was chosen, in combination with the Biliary Atresia Program, as one of the first “High Impact Conditions” defined by hospital leadership as a focus area for achievement of “Best In Class” status by 2015, highlighting the strong accomplishments and solid performance of the program over time.
 Members of the Liver Transplant Program continue to be leaders in national quality improvement efforts and multi-center clinical and translational studies.
-These include: the Pediatric Acute Liver Failure Study Group (PALF), Medication adherence in children who had a liver transplant (MALT), Functional outcomes in liver transplant recipients (FOG), Immunosuppression withdrawal for sable pediatric liver transplant recipients (iWITH), Studies in Pediatric Liver Transplantation (SPLIT) clinical registry, SPLIT Quality Improvement Initiative sponsored by the CCHMC Center for Education and Research on Therapeutics, Calcineurin Inhibitor Minimization and Foxp3+ T-regs post-transplant.
+These include: the Pediatric Acute Liver Failure Study Group (PALF), Medication adherence in children who had a liver transplant (MALT), Functional outcomes in liver transplant recipients (FOG), Immunosuppression withdrawal for sable pediatric liver transplant recipients (iWITH), Studies in Pediatric Liver Transplantation (SPLIT) clinical registry, SPLIT Quality Improvement Initiative sponsored by the Cincinnati Children's Center for Education and Research on Therapeutics, Calcineurin Inhibitor Minimization and Foxp3+ T-regs post-transplant.

 Stavra Xanthakos, MD; Rohit Kohli, MD